Tigray rebels reject calls to leave neighbouring regions - RFI

 But while Abiy promised victory would be swift, the war took a stunning turn in June when pro-TPLF forces recaptured the Tigray capital Mekele and the Ethiopian army largely withdrew.

-Since then the TPLF has pressed east into the neighbouring Afar region and south into Amhara.
+Since then the TPLF has pushed east into the neighbouring Afar region and south into Amhara.

 Top US officials including US aid chief Samantha Power, who visited Ethiopia this week, have called on the TPLF to withdraw and for all sides to cease hostilities and focus instead on addressing the humanitarian "catastrophe" in Tigray.